mcarlett/marketplace-utilities/README.md

 ## What is it for

-This library is intended for automation of operator deployment on OpenShift 4 via Openshift Marketplace.
+This library is intended for automation of operator deployment on OpenShift 4 via OpenShift Marketplace.

 ## How to use